dicksontan/Brat_annotation_tool/README.md

 ```
 chmod +wrx [filename]
 ```
 Next, download the brat_shell.sh file from this repo and put it in your desktop.

 Create a brat_annotations folder on your desktop.

+Download the python files brat_run.py and brat_clean.py

+In brat_run.py, enter the required inputs 1-4 under if __name__ == "__main__".

+Also, change the python file path in brat_shell.sh if required.

 Then, everytime you want to run the script, enter this into terminal: